Skip to content

 3. Snap the keycaps onto the bar.
 They click into place with a satisfying mechanical keyboard sound.

 The result is a one-of-a-kind accessory that clips onto a bag, phone case, or actual keyboard.
-At 1,300 yen for a single piece (about 9 USD), it is one of the most affordable handmade souvenirs in Harajuku.
+Spell out your name, match your oshi's color scheme, or mix random keycaps for pure chaos — the combination possibilities run into the thousands.
+At 1,300 yen for a single piece (about 9 USD), it is one of the most affordable handmade souvenirs in Harajuku and the kind of thing that gets "where did you get that?" comments for months.

 This is an affiliate link.
 We may earn a commission at no extra cost to you.